yutsi/aniComp/README.md

 # AniComp

+Compare two AniList profiles to find similar and dissimilar ratings of anime or manga.
+Made with React and the AniList API (using [graphql-request](https://github.com/prisma-labs/graphql-request)).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Work-in-progress website to compare two AniList users.